 While looking through our local Swap Sheet I saw an ad for a 1975 MGB Project car – Basket case, for $3200.00.
 It sounded interesting so I called and went over to take a look.
-The guy, Mike F., said he didn’t have ‘all the car’ there.
+The person selling it, Mike, said he didn’t have ‘all the car’ there.
 I since have learned the importance of the statement – ‘all the car’ and the true meaning of ‘Basket’ case.
-Mike didn’t state the condition of the car just right.
 It wasn’t quite a basket case like he said – some of it was in boxes, and crates, and loose, and the parts were spread over at least 4 different locations, and in 2 counties.
 The ONLY things on the body of the car were the 4 door hinges, EVERYTHING else was dismantled.
 (I’ll have to ask him why he left the hinges on.)
 But – one very important piece – Mike knew where everything was and it was organized very well.
-When we were looking for a part, I knew it was there somewhere, he hadn’t lost a thing, we just had to figure out where he put it.
+When we were looking for a part, I knew it was there somewhere, he hadn’t lost a thing, we just had to figure out which container it was in.

 Mike had purchased the car in 1980 and last had the car on the road somewhere in the early 80’s.
 He told me he started to do some engine work, saw some articles by Phil Baker and I believe he saw Glenn Towery with a V8 MGB and decided to do the V8 conversion.
 He started collecting the information.